laptransang/react-router-guard/README.md

 ```

 ## Introduction
-React Router Guard is a fully solution for react router system, that provide react router config, route-based code splitting and authentication router for you with simple syntax used,
+React Router Guard is a fully solution for react router system it include react-router-dom and support structure for you, the main feature includes (react router config as object, route-based code splitting and authentication router, router loading animation), use can using it by the easy way
-react-router-guard helps you save a lot of time to setup a react router system, for more information please read [demo](https://codesandbox.io/s/5wr9ow6xlk) and [docs](/docs/guides/Content.md)
+react-router-guard will be helps you save a lot of time to setup a react router system, for more information please read [demo](https://codesandbox.io/s/5wr9ow6xlk) and [docs](/docs/guides/Content.md)

 ## Usage
 ```javascript